 The authentication error may occur suddenly even if you are sure that you have used the correct Wi-Fi password.
 This can be annoying when you want to use the internet urgently and it can be even worse when you are unable to use your mobile network.
 This problem can occur because of various reasons.
 There can be an issue with the wireless network or with your Android phone or both.

-We have given top 12 solutions in this guide to solve authentication error Wi-Fi problem.
+We have given the top 13 solutions in this guide to solve the authentication error Wi-Fi problem.
 You just need to follow these steps carefully.

 The Wi-Fi authentication error occurs when you are unsuccessfully trying to connect to any Wi-Fi network with the correct password.